Sarah Henry, Director

 My favorite part of each day is getting to greet the families, children and staff.
 I love helping out in classrooms, getting lost in paperwork, and organizing everything!

-Outside of the center I work part time as an assistant for a before- and after-school program in Gilmanton.
-I spend as much time as possible with friends and family including my son, Patrick, our cat, Beastie.
+Outside of the center, I have multiple part time jobs helping neighbors, the local public school and friends.
+I spend as much time as possible with friends and family including my son, Patrick.
 I have a weakness for sweet tea and anything mint; and love reading, walking, the outdoors, and singing to the radio.
-After trying worm composting for a few years, I transitioned into vegetable gardens and love to share the bounty!